python/mypy/docs/source/command_line.rst

     (The default ``__main__`` is technically more correct, but if you have many scripts that import a large package, the behavior enabled by this flag is often more convenient.)

-``--no-new-semantic-analyzer``
-    This flag disables the improved implementation of the *semantic analyzer* (the part of mypy that binds Python names to definitions).
-The old and the new semantic analyzers mostly behave identically.
-The new semantic analyzer is better at handling import cycles and forward references to definitions.
-It also fixes inconsistencies between the daemon and non-daemon modes, and it detects additional error conditions.

-    Likely, the old semantic analyzer will be removed in the next release.

 .. _PEP 420: https://www.python.org/dev/peps/pep-0420/